virmodoetiae/virmodoetiae.github.io/_pages/category-archive.md

 ---
-title: "Posts by Category"
+title: "Posts"
 layout: categories
-permalink: /categories/
+permalink: /posts_category/
 author_profile: true
 ---

+There are currently no posts.